BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/LCC1: Intro_to_Cardano.md

 Unlike Ethereum-based tokens, Cardano native tokens aren’t created via smart contract.
 Instead, they run on the same architecture as the ADA cryptocurrency itself.

+### What does Cardano do?What does Cardano do?

+Cardano enables several different features on its platform:

+* **Currency**: With a cryptocurrency wallet, you can send and receive Cardano or transfer it in exchange for goods and services.

+* **Smart contracts**: Cardano enables smart contracts, which are contracts that automatically self-execute when the contract’s conditions are fulfilled.

+* **Decentralized finance**: Cardano enables people to skip the middleman, such as banks and other financial institutions, to transact directly and on a permission-less basis with other individuals or entities.

+* **Digital apps**: As part of decentralized finance, Cardano can enable lending, trading, asset management, insurance and other typical financial services.

 ## Practice

 ### Set up a Cardano(ADA) Wallet